JosueRhea/codecrush/packages/@codecrush-react/README.md

 # Codecrush React
-An wrapper for codecrush-core to use the editor in react
+An wrapper for codecrush-core (javascript/typescript) editor to use in react

 ## Installation